OpenDreamKit/OpenDreamKit.github.io/_posts/2015-12-08-WP6StAndrewsMeeting.md

   - Knowledge representation in FindStat (Viviane)
   - Knowledge representation in LMFDB (Paul)
-  - Knowledge representation in GAP: the GAP category system (???)
+  - Knowledge representation in GAP: the GAP category system (Markus)
   - Knowledge representation in Sage: the Sage category system (Nicolas)
   - A proof-of-concept category-aware Sage-GAP interface: presentation of the outcome of the coding sprint during the GAP/Sage days (Nicolas)
   - Commonalities in "dumping math data on the web" process